LopeKinz/pip-installer/README.md

 In Single Mode, you can install a single package by following these steps:

 1. Enter the package name to install.
+2. Enter the Desired Version.

-2. Repeat step 1 to install more packages or enter 'q' to quit.
+3. Repeat step 1 to install more packages or enter 'q' to quit.

 ## Multi Mode